Gawvi

 Gabriel Alberto Azucena (born September 23, 1988), who goes by the stage name GAWVI (formerly G-Styles), is an American Christian hip hop artist and music producer, formerly for Reach Records.
 Born in the Bronx, New York, he has released three extended plays, five albums, and twenty-three singles including his songs; "In the Water" and "Late Nights."

 His career commenced in 2008, doing production work for Lecrae and Trip Lee, who continue to be his most consistent collaborators.
 In early 2016, he was officially signed to Reach Records.
-In early 2022, Reach Records ended their professional relationship with Gawvi.
+In early 2022, Reach ended their professional relationship with Gawvi after a sexual misconduct scandal.

 Personal life

 Gawvi was born Gabriel Alberto Azucena, in The Bronx, New York, to a father from El Salvador and a mother from the Dominican Republic.
 He was raised in Miami, Florida.

 He was married to Brianna Azucena.
 In January 2022 Gawvi announced that he had separated with her in 2020.
+Shortly after this announcement, the visual and musical artist Cataphant claimed on Twitter that he had allegedly sent unsolicited pictures of his genitalia to multiple women.
+Reach Records subsequently ended their professional relationship with him.